 Our approach to sharing and protecting intellectual property

-The responsible treatment of intellectual property is not a barrier to health, but rather ensures safety and high quality for patients worldwide.
+The responsible treatment of intellectual property is not a barrier to health, but rather ensures the safety and high quality of medicines for patients worldwide.
 Almost none of the medicines that address the highest burden of disease in low- and middle-income countries are protected by patents.
 Studies indicate that between 90% and 95% of the pharmaceutical products on the WHO Model List of Essential Medicines are off-patent.

-Moreover, we support the concept of patent pools and believe that these should be structured to improve access to medicines, prevent anti-competitive behavior and overcome geographic limitations.
+We also support the concept of patent pools and believe that these should be structured to improve access to medicines, prevent anti-competitive behavior and overcome geographic limitations.
 We consider joining patent pools that are relevant to our portfolio and meet all our efficacy, quality and safety requirements.

-We provide access to patent information via our initiatives and partnerships.
 Through our open innovation research projects for global health, we grant access to small sections of our chemical compound libraries.
 In doing so, we aim to accelerate collaborative research programs that develop novel R&D platforms in search of new active ingredients for infectious diseases.

 Roles and responsibilities

-Our Open Innovation initiatives are collaborative and cross-functional efforts that serve the exchange of intellectual property.
-We aim to catalyze and accelerate early discovery in diseases with high unmet needs through intellectual property sharing.
+Our Open Innovation initiatives are collaborative and cross-functional efforts that facilitate the exchange of intellectual property.
+We aim to accelerate early discovery in diseases with high unmet needs through intellectual property sharing.
 We hope to foster the discovery of new generations of health solutions that will address the needs of the most vulnerable populations, with a primary focus on the neglected tropical disease schistosomiasis and on malaria.

 Our commitment: supporting transparent and reliable frameworks

 We support TRIPS, an international agreement administered by the World Trade Organization (WTO), which addresses trade-related aspects of intellectual property rights, as well as TRIPS addenda, such as the Special Declaration on the TRIPS Agreement and Public Health.
-This agreement extends the deadline for least developed countries to apply TRIPS provisions to pharmaceutical patents until 2033.
+This agreement extends the deadline for the least developed countries to apply TRIPS provisions to pharmaceutical patents until 2033.